Eddy Current Testing: A Guide

 - Create eddy currents.
 When the magnetic field is introduced to the object or material, it will create currents running opposite to the currents in the probe.
 These currents are called eddy currents.

 - Collect data.
-Any defects present in the material will cause a change in these eddy currents, and inspectors collect this data after introducing the ETC probe into the tube.
+Any defects present in the material will cause a change in these eddy currents, and inspectors collect this data after introducing the probe during their eddy current testing of tubes.

 - Evaluate the data.
 After the data has been collected it needs to be analyzed so that defects in the object can be identified.
 Note that the inspector who collects the data may not always be the same inspector who analyzes it, since these two activities require different levels of training and certification.